Undergraduate | MAQ-FOSX1025-2023

-On successful completion, a student will be able to:
+On successful completion of this subject, you will be able to:

-- demonstrate foundational knowledge of the role of data, computing and computing tools for science
+- Demonstrate foundational knowledge of the role of data, computing and computing tools for science

-- determine the appropriate computing tool for the key stages of data manipulation
+- Determine the appropriate computing tool for the key stages of data manipulation

-- prepare and clean data so that it can be processed by computer tools
+- Prepare and clean data so that it can be processed by computer tools

-- communicate the steps performed in the preparation and processing of data so that they can be reproduced
+- Communicate the steps performed in the preparation and processing of data so that they can be reproduced

-- explain the ethical implications of the use of computers for gathering, processing, and storing data
+- Explain the ethical implications of the use of computers for gathering, processing, and storing data

-- demonstrate foundational employability and self-directed learning skills, including recording academic achievements to link university study to future careers.
+- Demonstrate foundational employability and self-directed learning skills, including recording academic achievements to link university study to future careers.